tonyxieuoft/BCB430_Chang_Lab_program/README.md

 #### Gene Query File (required input)

-The user will first be prompted by the program to provide a path to a file containing **gene names** and **descriptions** to query with.
+The user will first be prompted by the program to provide a path to a file containing **gene names** and **descriptions** to query the NCBI Gene database with.
 The file must be *tab-delimited*, in *.txt* format, and organized the following way:
 ```
 marker:gene1query1   marker:gene1query2   ...
 marker:gene2query1   marker:gene2query2   ...
 marker:gene3query1   marker:gene3query2   ...
 ...
 ```
-where all queries for a gene are on the same line, separated by tabs.
-The first query in a line is arbitrarily denoted within the program as the "gene name" for that gene.
+where all queries for a gene are on the *same* line, separated by tabs.

 Before each query is a **marker** denoting the *type of query*.
 Markers are separated from the queries they denote via colons (:).
 The following markers are available:
 - `g` : indicates that a query is an abbreviated gene name (eg. 'RHO', 'GRK7').